unixwzrd/unixwzrd.github.io/html/about/resume.md

 - Led the development of a distributed computing environment at Merrill Lynch, transitioning key financial systems from mainframes to Unix-based systems, which enhanced processing efficiency and data integrity across global operations.

 #### Unix and Oracle Implementations
-- Extensive work with SunOS 4.0, Oracle, and Sybase, contributing to the advancement of enterprise-level computing.
+- Extensive work with Solaris, SunOS 4.0, Oracle, and Sybase, contributing to the advancement of enterprise-level computing.

 #### AI & Modular Systems Development
 - Currently developing modular AI systems on macOS, using Pydantic, FastAPI, and object-oriented Python.
 Focused on decoupling system components to enable communication via message queues (pub-sub architecture), allowing flexible, scalable configurations across multiple hardware environments.